 The following example incorporates ideas from the previous sections to show how you might approach the task of writing a compound widget.
-The widget is called CW\DICE, and it simulates a single six-sided die.
-Figure 28-1 shows the appearance of XDICE, an application that uses two instances of CW\DICE.
-XDICE is discussed in "Using CW\DICE in a Widget Program" on page 715.
+The widget is called CW_DICE, and it simulates a single six-sided die.
+Figure 28-1 shows the appearance of XDICE, an application that uses two instances of CW_DICE.
+XDICE is discussed in "Using CW_DICE in a Widget Program" on page 721.

-The cw\dice.pro can be found in the lib subdirectory of the IDL distribution. xdice.pro can be found in the examples/doc/widgets subdirectory of the IDL distribution.
+The cw_dice.pro can be found in the lib subdirectory of the IDL distribution. xdice.pro can be found in the examples/doc/widgets subdirectory of the IDL distribution.
+Enter .COMPILE cw_dice.pro at the IDL command line to open the file in an IDL Editor window.
 You should examine these files for additional details and comments not included here.
 We present sections of the code here for didactic purposes-there is no need to re-create either of these files yourself.

-The CW\DICE compound widget has the following features:
+The CW_DICE compound widget has the following features:

 - It uses a button widget.
 The current value of the die is displayed as a bitmap label on the button itself.
 When the user presses the button, the die "rolls" itself by displaying a sequence of bitmaps and then settles on a final value.
 An event is generated that returns this final value. - Timer events are used to create the rolling effect.
 This allows the dice to give the same appearance on machines of varying performance levels.
-(Timer events are discussed in "Working with Widget Events" in Chapter 30.) - The die can be set to a specific value via the SET\VALUE keyword to the WIDGET\CONTROL procedure.
+(Timer events are discussed in "Working with Widget Events" in Chapter 30.) - The die can be set to a specific value via the SET_VALUE keyword to the WIDGET_CONTROL procedure.
 If the desired value is outside of the range 1 through 6, the die is rolled as if the user had pressed the button and a final value is selected randomly.
-Using WIDGET\CONTROL to set the value of the widget in this manner does not cause an event to be issued IDL's convention is that user actions cause events, while programmatic changes do not. - The current value of the die can be obtained via the GET\VALUE keyword to the WIDGET\CONTROL procedure.
+Using WIDGET_CONTROL to set the value of the widget in this manner does not cause an event to be issued IDL's convention is that user actions cause events, while programmatic changes do not. - The current value of the die can be obtained via the GET_VALUE keyword to the WIDGET_CONTROL procedure.

 Almost any compound widget will have an associated state.
-The following information is used by an instantiation of the CW\DICE compound widget:
+The following information is used by an instantiation of the CW_DICE compound widget:

 - 1. The current value. - 2.
-The number of times the die should "tumble" before settling on a final value. - 3.
-The amount of time to take between tumbles.
+The number of times the die should "tumble" before settling on a final value.